Last Updated on

 Label: best high-end option

 If you were impressed with the gold connectors we mentioned in the buyer’s guide section of this article, we’ve decided to take a look at a guitar cable that has this feature.
 The quality of this cable is superior, meaning it can render a crystal-clear tone.
-Mogami is one of the top choices in recording studios, and this can only vouch for its quality even further.
+Mogami cables are one of the top choices in recording studios, and this can only vouch for its quality even further.

 The cables have an oxygen-free copper center conductor, which is one of the best choices for this type of cable.
 They also feature a conductive polymer sub-shield, which is paired with an ultra-high density spiral shield.
 With all of these items combined, interference is kept at a distance, while the result is high-definition sound.